IntelOpenDesign/ConnectAnyThing/README.md

 ####Network setting

 * WIFI Board : 192.168.0.10  (C.A.T. board)

-## How To Run ConnectAnyThing

-1) Checkout or download the project's zip file.

-2) In the SD_Card directory, unzip the image-full-clanton.zip file (it should contain the image-full-clanton.ext3 file).

-3) Copy the entire content of this directory to the root directory of the Galileo Micro SD card, keeping its structure intact ( remove the image-full-clanton.zip if needed ).

-4) Put the Micro SD card back in the Galileo board and power up.

-5) On your mobile device or computer, connect to the ConnectAnyThing network.

-6) Start a browser and go to "cat.com" or "192.168.0.10".

-7) Control the output pin D13 and read data in from pin A0.

 ## How To Edit the HTML5 Website
 Copy the file index.html from: ~/srv to /media/mmcblk0p1/srv_card/home/root/srv/ use the following command on the Linux command line: